Skip to content

 As already covered a few times, most home insurance companies offer substantial discounts if you have a professionally installed burglar alarm system.

-They know the optimal alarm specifications and layout for your unique home.
-Professionals also guarantee compliance with all current regulations and safety standards, ensuring police response can be accessed if needed.
-With new smart home integration and wireless systems now available, pro install allows you to get a customized system perfectly suited to protect your property.
+Professionals possess knowledge of the optimal alarm specifications and layout for your unique home.
+Their expertise ensures compliance with all current regulations and safety standards, allowing access to police response if needed.
+In the era of new smart home integration and wireless systems, professional installation enables you to obtain a customized system perfectly tailored to protect your property.

 Some of the frightening stats on home UK burglaries (source)